haseeb-heaven/auto-filer-pro/README.md

 - `langchain`: langchain is a Python package that helps to build AI models that can understand and interpret language.
 AI AutoFiler Pro uses langchain to initialize the AI model with parameters and to run the query using AI and language processing capabilities.

 - `speech_recognition`: speech_recognition is a Python package that helps to convert speech to text.
-AI AutoFiler Pro uses speech_recognition to record voice input from the user and convert it to text.
+AI AutoFiler Pro uses speech_recognition to record voice input from the user and convert it to text.</br>
-To install the required Python packages, run pip install -r requirements.txt in the command line.
+To install the required Python packages, run `pip install -r requirements.txt` in the command line.

 ## Features
 AI AutoFiler Pro includes the following amazing features: